-There are variety of short serves (once that can bounce twice on your side of the table).
+There are variety of short serves (once that bounce twice on your side of the table).
 This Chinese video with subtitle is a good start and presents a variety of returns against various spin & no spin serves.

 This serve is best returned short so the ball bounces twice on the opponents side and is hard to attack on the 3rd ball.
 Here is the first set of instructions for returning the short backspin serve.
 The most important thing about returning this serve is timing.
 First, make your body stay low and closer to the table so you can move well and see the ball better.
 This serve must be returned right off the bounce on your side of the table, because at that moment the spin effect is the weakest.
 Therefore don’t wait until the ball reaches the high point and drops off.
 Receive as early as you can.
 At the moment of ball contact add backspin with finger and slight wrist movement.
 Sort of squeeze you blade a bit, so your opponent won’t be able to flip it back to you too easily.

-To return the no-spin serve so it bounces twice on the opponents side, keep your blade as straight as possible and receive early before the ball drops off.
+To return the no-spin serve short so it bounces twice on the opponents side, keep your blade as straight as possible (perpendicular to the table surface) and receive early before the ball drops off.
 At the moment of contact rub the ball downward a little instead of forward.
 Here is the video showing this technique.
 Here is another long discussion of the theory followed by practice by another coach.
 The demonstration starts here 10 minutes into the video.
 This coach basically confirms the flat (perpendicular to table surface) racket angle and rub down.
 What is different from previous video is returning with sharp side rub of the ball both on forehand and backhand.

 Returning pendulum left side/under spin serve by Chen Weixing is shown here.
-The basics are contact ball right after a bounce, with racket perpendicular to the table and pull sharply to the right (not forward) to kill the spin.
+The basics are contact ball right after a bounce, with racket perpendicular to the table and pull sharply to the right side (not forward) to kill the spin.
 It can be pretty aggressive return making it hard to attack.

 Returning the same pendulum left side/under spin with over the table backhand loop (a.k.a. banana flip) demonstrated by Canadian player Pierre-Luc Hinse.
 The key technique is to get close to the ball, lean upper body over the table (too straight and the ball will miss the table), elbow forward and paddle pointing towards body, unwind with power.
 Against underspin touch the ball on the left side.
 Against topspin touch the ball on top.
 Watch